It’s not enough to dream of success. It’s not even enough to set goals.

 Make it a habit to block time in your calendar for every commitment, and you’ll never again over-promise or over-commit.

 3. Learn to Let Go: Here’s a news flash.
 You do not have to do everything in your business.
 You can (and should) hand off those low-level tasks to someone else.
 Hire a VA to create your documents and manage your calendar.
 Let your tech support person manage your blog and email.
 Turn over your bookkeeping to an accountant.
-The time you free up will allow you to work on what’s truly important—and that only you can do.
+The time you free up will allow you to work on what’s truly important, which only you can do.

 Take a day off.
 Get some rest, or relax on a long, slow hike.
 Take a friend out to lunch.
 Go shopping with your kids.
 See a movie or a play.
 Do something—anything—other than work.

 5. Focus: Multi-tasking is impossible.
-You cannot efficiently create a new coaching program while you’re simultaneously surfing Facebook, keeping an eye on the kids, and answering the phone every time it rings.
+You cannot efficiently create a new coaching program while simultaneously surfing Facebook, keeping an eye on the kids, and answering the phone every time it rings.

-Managing your time and turning up your productivity is not something that comes naturally to most people but when you learn to master this skill, you’ll find your business grows right along with you.
+Managing your time and turning up your productivity is not something that comes naturally to most people, but when you learn to master this skill, you’ll find your business grows right along with you.